 The perfect finish with a Timesavers

-Timesavers offers machines for every required finish.
-From the Manual Grinder, to the rotary brush machines, to the 81 series; all Timesavers machines have their unique finish capabilities.
+Timesavers offers machines for every type of finish.
+From the Manual Grinder to the rotary brush machines, to the 81 series; all Timesavers machines have their unique finish capabilities.
 The finishes can be applied to a variety of materials depending on the machine.

 Hairline adds to Rimex’s portfolio